 Want to Get in on Machine Learning?

-If you’re looking for an excellent career choice, you can’t miss a job in the field of machine learning.
+If you’re looking for an excellent machine learning career choice, you can’t miss a job in the field of machine learning.
 The demand (and salaries!) for machine learning engineers is on the rise.
 The average salary of a Machine Learning Engineer is around $146K, with a growth rate last year of 344p percent!

 If you want to become a part of this exciting, dynamic world, then Simplilearn has the tools to get you started on your way.
 The Artificial Intelligence Course will make you an expert in machine learning.
 You will master machine learning concepts and techniques.
 The course includes supervised and unsupervised learning, mathematical and heuristic aspects, and hands-on modeling to develop algorithms, all to prepare you for assuming the role of Machine Learning Engineer.